Healthdirect Free Australian health advice you can count on.

 How to get help if you or someone you care for self-harms

-If you need support, call Lifeline on 13 11 14.
-If you think you or another person's safety is at risk, call triple zero (000) immediately.
-If you're self-harming, it’s important you speak to a doctor about possible causes and any treatment or therapy.
+If you think your or another person's safety is at risk, call triple zero (000) immediately.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.